Select a Decade

 FA Cup Final

-Manchester City and Portsmouth take part in the FA Cup Final at Wembley, both wearing Umbro kits made using the innovative Tangeru fabric which used Peruvian pima cotton.
+Manchester City and Portsmouth take part in the FA Cup Final at Wembley, with both teams wearing Umbro kits.
+They were made using Umbro's innovative Tangeru fabric, made from Peruvian pima cotton which was softer and more durable.
 City are the eventual winners, and send a telegram to Umbro thanking them for the excellent quality of the products, stating 'The fit, quality and smartness of the entire outfit was undoubtedly perfection.'

 Umbro is established